ibm-cloud-docs/apps/dep-app-tool.md

 If you make any changes to your app or the toolchain, such as adding or removing a service, be sure to deploy the app again.
 {: important}

+## Verifying that your app is running
+{: #verify-runningapp}

+After your app is built and deployed, you can view the app's URL to make sure that it's running.
+You can view the app's status in the following ways:

+* In the **Details** tile on the App details page, click the URL that is displayed in the **App URL** field.
+* Find the app's URL in the command line by running the [**ibmcloud dev view**](/docs/cli?topic=cli-idt-cli#view) command.

+## Viewing the deployment target
+{: #deploy-target-view}

+After your app is built and deployed, you can view its deployment target from the App details page.

+In the **Details** tile, click the URL that is displayed in the **Deployment target** field.
+For example, if your app is deployed to a Kubernetes cluster, clicking the URL opens your cluster details in a separate browser tab.

+### Apps that are deployed to {{site.data.keyword.codeengineshort}}
+{: #view-codeengine-runningapp}

+For apps that are deployed to {{site.data.keyword.codeengineshort}}, you can also view the app's status from the [{{site.data.keyword.codeengineshort}} console](/codeengine/projects){: external}.

+* On the Projects page in the {{site.data.keyword.codeengineshort}} console, click the project name, and then select **Applications**.
+Your app, its status, and its URL are listed.

 ## Related information
 {: deploy-related-info}